vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

     downcast to the active class.
     - Using inheritance the behavior of state machine's actions could be dynamically changed.
+    - In order to test this alternative you have to rename files _blinky.public.h_/_blinky.public.cpp_ to blinky.h/blinky.cpp respectively.
 2. _blinky.private.h_/_blinky.private.cpp_:
     - C callbacks implement the action's behavior using C++ as usual.
     - These callbacks are non-member functions, so they are declared as friends of the active class to access to its members.
     - Before accessing to active class members a callback must perform a downcast to the active class.
+    - In order to test this alternative you have to rename files _blinky.public.h_/_blinky.public.cpp_ to blinky.h/blinky.cpp respectively.

 #### _third-party_
 It contains Git submodules almost exclusively.